Sourced by Homes & Gardens: 17 Best Places to Buy Bathroom Vanities for Style, Function, and Long-Lasting Design

 If you are looking to invest in a more high-end bathroom vanity, I'm a big fan of Restoration Hardware's bathroom vanities, which might come with a bigger price tag, but the designs are unbelievably beautiful, and the styles will stand the test of time.
 For vintage and antique designs, 1stDibs always has a beautiful collection.

-You can also contact your local carpenter or furniture maker to see if they can craft something truly bespoke – it will not only add a sense of luxury to your bathroom, but it will allow to curate a truly unique scheme.
+You can also contact your local carpenter or furniture maker to see if they can craft something truly bespoke – it will not only add a sense of luxury to your bathroom, but it will also allow you to curate a truly unique scheme.

 Style